ItzMeJP/plugin_system_cpp/README.md

 The API is design to load libraries with a specific interface class that provides plugin's metadata and instantiate exported classes.
 See [this example](./templates/plugin_interface_template.h).
 The plugins must have this [structure](./templates/plugin_template.h) (i.e. a footnote code part addition), otherwise the manager will not be able to load them.

+**NOTE**: All plugins need to have memory management implicit.
+In other words, if pointers or mallocs are used be sure that in the end the plugin will delete/free them.
+The plugin system management (Unix version) uses the [dlfcn](https://pubs.opengroup.org/onlinepubs/7908799/xsh/dlfcn.h.html) lib that does not support the identification of inner dynamic lib memory allocations.

 **NOTE**: Avoid inheritance between plugins.
 The plugin **must** be the last child class, i.e., the class that have the footnote code part addition cannot be a parent class.

 **NOTE**: Despite working as a typical class, plugin classes should be avoided as a typical class instantiation.
 Until now, this situation leads to multiple classes constructions that, at a destruction stage, can lead to "double free or corruption" issues.